World Pasty Championships

 Third – Katy Biddle from Portskewett, Monmouthshire, Wales with a Welsh lamb curry pasty

 First – Summer Lovejoy

 Open Savoury Junior

-This is because the Cornish pasty enjoys a special protected status (Protected Geographical Indication), and only pasty makers based in Cornwall who make pasties in a traditional manner and follow a traditional recipe are able to label their products as Cornish pasties.
+In 2011, the Cornish Pasty Association won a long campaign to gain European Union PGI status for the Cornish pasty which means that only pasty makers based in Cornwall who make pasties to the approved recipe are able to label their products as Cornish pasties.

 - Cornish Pasty Junior (15 and under)

 - Open Savoury – Amateur

 - Open Savoury - Junior (15 and under)